pivv/blind-checkers/README.md

 # Blind Checkers

-This repository is related to the final project of Computational Modeling class in Seoul National University.
+This repository is related to the term project of Computational Modeling class in Seoul National University.
 The goal of the project is to create an artificial intelligence of "Blind Checkers" to be explained.
 Anyone who does not attend the class can also play Blind Checkers through this repository.

 ## Introduction